 To cook garden grown spring spinach, wash it well in several rinses of cool water, then steam it gently in just the water that clings to the leaves.
 With fresh spinach, this takes only a few minutes as the tender leaves soften with only brief heating.
 Meltingly delicious, delicately flavored steamed young spinach needs only a knob of sweet butter to season it to perfection.
 To really celebrate its taste, make a festive spinach soufflé or spinach omelet.

-If you enjoy robust flavors with a lot of spirit, join me in growing a crop of broccoli raab this spring.
+If you enjoy robust flavors with a lot of spirit, join me in growing a crop of broccoli raab this spring or fall.
 Also known as "cima di rapa" or "rapini," this rich tasting Italian vegetable is a fast growing early spring bonanza.
 Broccoli raab plants produce flavorful leaves and tender juicy stalks topped with buds that look like tiny broccoli florets.
 Both leaves and stalks have a fine robust flavor, somewhat like broccoli but more hearty and spicy.

 Broccoli Raab is planted in cool spring weather about the time you sow radishes.
 It likes a rich, well-drained soil in full sun.
 Young seedlings should be thinned until plants stand about 4 to 6 inches apart to grow their tasty flowering shoots.
 Harvest by cutting off these leafy stalks at 7-8 inches tall.
 Then fertilize well to get a second harvest a few weeks later.